SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 ---------------------- TOP ------------------------

-• BREAKER PANEL ( E/W Circuit Breakers, Meters) - The table below matches of the physical layout (front view) of the panel.
+• BREAKER PANEL ( E/W Circuit Breakers, Meters and 12V & 115V Outlets) - The table below approximates a front view of the panel layout.
 The bracketed numbers in red denote the measured current drawn by each circuit.

 BREAKERS, (Switched Pwr from BB1)